pantheon-systems/documentation/source/_docs/drupal-export.md

 To log back into your imported site that is in maintenance mode, just go to /user/login and login as UID 1 (the first administrative user).

-<div class="alert alert-danger" role="alert"><strong>Warning: </strong>Importing automatically upgrades to the latest version of core.
+<div class="alert alert-danger" role="alert"><h3 class="info">Warning </h3><p>Importing automatically upgrades to the latest version of core.
 It's a best practice to keep core up-to-date to benefit from security and bug fixes, but if you use a site or distribution that relies on an outdated version of core, you may experience incompatibilities.
-If you experience issues, see the troubleshooting documentation for your <a href="https://codex.wordpress.org/Updating_WordPress#Troubleshooting">WordPress</a> or <a href="https://www.drupal.org/troubleshooting"> Drupal</a> upstream.</div>
+If you experience issues, see the troubleshooting documentation for your <a href="https://codex.wordpress.org/Updating_WordPress#Troubleshooting">WordPress</a> or <a href="https://www.drupal.org/troubleshooting"> Drupal</a> upstream.</p></div>

 ## Create Archive Using Backup and Migrate
 Create single-file archives for sites hosted elsewhere or locally with the [Backup and Migrate](https://www.drupal.org/project/backup_migrate) module.
 When creating the archive, choose to backup your **entire site (code, files, & DB)**.
 Download the archive and/or send it to NodeSquirrel for a publicly accessible URL.